This solution provides an overview of common components and design patterns used to host game infrastructure on cloud platforms.

 Backend platform services

-Google Cloud Platform platform services solutions
+Google Cloud game platform service resources

 - Designing APIs to communicate between microservices on App Engine